Hero image for Best AI Automation Tools in 2026: Automate Any Workflow

 • Fewer apps than Zapier

-• AI features newer
+• AI features still maturing

-Best for: Teams with complex automation needs.
+Best for: Teams with complex automation needs

-3. n8n — Best for Developers
+3. n8n: Best for Developers

 n8n is open source and self-hostable.
 For developers who want full control, custom code nodes, and no vendor lock-in, it’s the clear choice.
 AI assists with code generation and workflow building.

-• Self-host option (free)
+• Self-host option (truly free)

 • Full code access